Install Free

 To change the resolution of an existing issue from the IDE:

-• Right-click on an issue from one of the following SonarLint view windows: On-The-Fly, Report, or Taint Vulnerabilities.
+• Right-click on an issue from one of the following SonarQube view windows: On-The-Fly, Report, or Taint Vulnerabilities.
 Then select Mark Issue as…

 Once selected, you can define the issue’s resolution as Won’t Fix or False Positive and add a comment if needed.
-The issue status will immediately be reflected on the SonarQube or SonarCloud server.
+The issue status will immediately be reflected on the SonarQube (Server, Cloud) SonarQube Community Build.

 Marking known issues will be reflected on the SonarQube or SonarCloud server.